synarete/silofs/docs/silofs.rst

 .. |silofs| replace:: ``silofs``

-.. |Silofs| replace:: ``Silofs``

-|Silofs| *("stored in large objects file-system")* is a GNU/Linux
+Silofs *("stored in large objects file-system")* is a user-space file-system for storing large volumes of data as encrypted blobs.
-user-space file-system designed for storing large volumes of data over encrypted blobs.
-It let normal users create an isolated storage area, with its own private key, and mount it on a local host machine.
-Once mounted, users may manipulate their data as they would normally do with any other POSIX file-system, plus take full volume snapshots (online or offline), while the actual data and meta-data is securely stored within local repository.
-The repository itself uses regular files as encrypted blobs, which are opaque to any user other the file-system's owner.
-This layered model allows performing an efficient remote backup or archive using common utilities like rsync_ or rclone_, yet without compromising the user's data integrity.
+It allows normal users to create an isolated storage area, with its own private key, and mount it on local host.
+Once mounted, the users may manipulate their data as they would do with any other POSIX file-system, while the actual data and meta-data are transparently encrypted and stored within a local repository as opaque blobs.
+Any other process or user can not view the content of those blobs, even though it may access them as regular files.
+This model allows common Linux utilities such as rsync_ and rclone_ to backup or archive the content of the repository remotely, yet without compromising the underlying user's data integrity.

-|Silofs| is implemented using Linux's FUSE bridge, and as such it
-trades performance with functionality and ease of use.
-It does not intend to compete with kernel-based file-systems in performance, or serve as yet another backup solutions.
-It is mainly designed to serve those who wish to easily archive their data into external cloud storage
+Silofs is implemented using Linux's FUSE bridge, and as such it trades performance with functionality and ease of use.
+It is designed to serve those who wish to easily ship media content into external cloud storage for long-term archiving, but without revealing information on their private data, and without paying high costs and extra resources due to re-packing.

 Source code: Github_